COVID-19 FAQs for International Students

 Updated: 7 July 2020

 We recognise that the current global Coronavirus (Covid-19) outbreak is causing considerable concern for our students and their families in the UK and around the world.
-We can confirm that there have been no confirmed cases of Coronavirus within our Colleges.
 Our FAQs aim to provide information around a range of areas of concern; please don’t hesitate to contact us if you’d like to discuss any aspect of the current situation, and our Colleges more generally.

 When did MPW Colleges transition to online learning?